kentfrazier/Exhibitionist/README.md

 *Features:*

 - Out-of-the-box support for two-way message passing between javascript and python using a PubSub mechanism mechanism built on websockets.
-- use AJAX to dynamically load data, work with large data sets, make things interactive. do server things on the server and client things on the client.
+- Use AJAX to dynamically load data, work with large data sets and make things interactive. do server things on the server and client things on the client.
 - Designed to be a dependency of you library. import it and integrate HTML views of you classes into your code. or monkey-patch an existing library